Our dietitians help manage and prevent poor nutrition by supporting people’s dietary needs.

 Our Dietetic Services

-Our Accredited Practising Dietitians works as part of our therapy teams, helping people living with disability achieve their diet and mealtime goals.
+Our Accredited Practising Dietitians work as part of our therapy teams, helping people living with disability achieve their diet and mealtime goals.

 Our dietetic services are available to people of all ages who have Autism Spectrum Disorder, intellectual, neurological and physical disabilities, as well as developmental delays.
 Services can be provided at home, at school, in our clinics, in community settings or online via teletherapy.